 Trouble in Android paradise?
-Thankfully, you can fix many common issues with your Android device simply by booting into the Android Recovery Mode.
+Thankfully, you can fix many common issues by using recovery mode on Android.
 Not sure how to use Recovery Mode?
 No worries, we’ve got your back!
 Read on to find out what to do when your Android phone or tablet won’t do what it’s supposed to.

 What is recovery mode?

-To be very technical, the Android Recovery Mode is a bootable partition (section of the hard drive) of your Android device, but that also contains a recovery application.
-In less technical language, Android Recovery Mode is just a feature that comes with all Android phones and tablets.
+To be very technical, the Android Recovery Mode on Android is a bootable partition (section of the hard drive) of your Android device, but that also contains a recovery application.
+In less technical language, recovery mode on Android is just a feature that comes with all Android phones and tablets.

 If you’re having issues with your Android phone or tablet you might be able to fix them simply by switching into this mode and choosing the right option as outlined below.
 Usually these problems are things like your phone acting up or other similar software issues.